christaylorcodes/ConnectWiseManageAPI/Docs/Get-CWMCompanyContactNote.md

 ```

 ### -page
-Used in pagination to cycle through results
+Used in pagination to cycle through results.

 ```yaml
 Type: Int32